Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Mitigations:

-* Data minimization or discarding of such correlation data
+* Data minimization or discarding of such correlation data.

-TODO: More analysis here.

 ### Cache snooping